sezanzeb/input-remapper/README.md

 - Joystick movements will be translated to mouse movements
 - The second joystick acts as a mouse wheel
 - Buttons can be mapped to keycodes or macros
-- D-Pad only works as two buttons - horizontal and vertical
+- The D-Pad only works as two buttons - horizontal and vertical

 ## Installation